99ron/stream1challenge/README.md

 Overview:

-With this project I've stuck with using the template files supplied regarding a band "The Monkees".
-Mentor has set a challenge to try and avoid using bootstrap and use flexbox and/or other methods to set the stucture out for my website.
-I've gone for a simplistic design as I had mobile users in mind, I've created 5 pages which include; Index (main), Music, Events, Band and Contact us.
+With this project I've stuck with using the template files supplied regarding a band called "The Monkees".
+My mentor has set a challenge to try and avoid using bootstrap by using flexbox and/or other methods to set the stucture out for my website.
+I've gone for a simplistic design as I had mobile users in mind, so this will load quickly on all devices.
+I've created 5 pages which include; Index (main), Music, Events, Band and Contact us.

 ## UX